MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/4-set-up-environment.md

     ![](../../shared/media/pipeline-trace-build.png)

-1. After the build completes, press the back button to return to the summary page.
+1. After the build completes, select the back button to return to the summary page.

     ![](../../shared/media/pipeline-navigate-pipeline-summary.png)

-1. From the summary page, select your published artifact.
+1. On the summary page, select your published artifact.

     ![](../../shared/media/pipeline-navigate-published-artifact.png)